-Barbara Yontz, Instructor Fine Art, Watkins College of Art at Belmont UniversityBiographyA former Professor Visual Art of Visual Art at St. Thomas Aquinas College, New York, with an MFA in Visual Art from Vermont College, teaching primarily studio classes in painting, drawing and photography.
+Barbara Yontz, Instructor Fine Art, Watkins College of Art at Belmont UniversityBiographyA former Professor of Visual Art at St. Thomas Aquinas College, New York, with an MFA in Visual Art from Vermont College, currently teaching in the MFA program at Watkins College of Art at Belmont University.
 Additional Master's degrees in Art History from Vanderbilt University and Art Education from the University of South Florida expand interests and teaching to those disciplines as well.
-Splitting time between Manhattan and Nashville, art practice in sculpture, installation, performance and video work yielded to an interest in Art and Social Justice.
+Splitting time between Manhattan and Nashville, her art practice is diverse in concept and media.

-Since 2013 a project with a group of men living on Death Row at Riverbend Maximum Security Prison in Nashville, TN has shifted artistic interests.
-The project has yielded a number of exhibitions including, Unit 2 Voices: Artwork from Death Row, at St. Thomas Aquinas College in September of 2015.
+Since 2013 a project with a group of men living in Unit 2 on Death Row at Riverbend Maximum Security Prison in Nashville, TN has shifted artistic interests to ones related to these men, prison education and prison reform.
+In addition to work inside the prison, the project yielded a number of exhibitions including, Unit 2 Voices: Artwork from Death Row, at St. Thomas Aquinas College in September of 2015.
 Recent individual work includes a group of drawings, The Love Letter Series, conceived as individual letters to each of these 11 men of Unit 2.
+A recently published article written with Tom Williams and Robin Paris, Matters of Life and Death: Art, Education, and Activism on Death Row was recently published in a book titled, Higher Education and the Carceral State: Transforming Together, edited by Annie Buckley for Routledge Press.
+This article documents our process through this collaboration with the men in Unit 2 and beyond.
 Previous exhibitions include: Vanderbilt University and the Frist Museum, Nashville; the Phoenix Gallery, New York; the Jose Marti National Library, Havana; the Boston Museum School; and the Long Beach Island Foundation of the Arts and Sciences, NJ. https://vcfa.edu/stories/barbara-yontz-2004-mfa-in-visual-art/

 |